The Strategerist podcast highlights compassion and optimism through conversation with newsmakers, leaders, and people working to change the world.

 Dr. Robert Gates made history by serving as Secretary of Defense for both Presidents Bush and Obama.
 He talks about the transition and what he learned while serving under eight presidents.

 Episode 25: Mark Updegrove— LBJ's Legacy

-Lyndon B. Johnson suddenly became 36th president at a pivotal moment in American history.
-President John F. Kennedy had just been assassinated, and the country was embroiled in divisive rhetoric surrounding race relations.
-We explore LBJ’s leadership with president and CEO of the LBJ Foundation Mark Updegrove.
+LBJ unexpectedly became 36th president at a pivotal moment in American history.
+We explore his leadership with the CEO of the LBJ Foundation Mark Updegrove.

 May 31, 2019

 Episode 24: Jan Langbein— CEO of Genesis Women's Shelter and Support